 SCREEN: The images are being saved with the applied electrical stimulation parameters.

-Now, segment the region of interest using the “Area Selection Tools”, add it to the ROI (R-O-I) Manager [1], and save it as a .zip folder using the ROI Manager menu [2].
+Now, open ImageJ and segment the region of interest using the “Area Selection Tools”, add it to the ROI (R-O-I) Manager [1], and save it as a .zip folder using the ROI Manager menu [2].

 SCREEN: Area selection tools are being selected, and ROI is being segmented and added to the ROI manager.
+TXT: Tab [t] to add the ROIs to the ROI Manager

 SCREEN: The segmented region is being saved as a .zip folder.